Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Experiments

-\paragraph{Scheduled Sampling as Domain Adaptation} Table~\ref{tab:tf-inference} empirically confirms the occurrence of catastrophic forgetting in models trained with scheduled sampling.
-We observe that when they condition using the ground-truth prefixes, the quality of generations drops heavily in terms of BLEU across both languages and neural architectures, suggesting that scheduled sampling results in forgetting how to predict when the prefix is correct.
-In particular, on de\textrightarrow en, the BLEU score reduction is -3.76 for the LSTM model and -4.81 for the Transformer.
-Similarly, on vi\textrightarrow en, the BLEU score degrades by -4.66 and by -5.15.
+\paragraph{Scheduled Sampling as Fine-Tuning} Table~\ref{tab:tf-inference} empirically confirms the occurrence of catastrophic forgetting in models trained with scheduled sampling.
+We observe that when models condition using the ground-truth prefixes, the quality of generations drops heavily in terms of BLEU across both languages and neural architectures, suggesting that scheduled sampling results in forgetting how to predict when the prefix is correct.
+In particular, on DE-EN the BLEU score reduction is 3.76 for the LSTM model and 4.81 for the Transformer.
+Similarly, on VI-EN the BLEU score degrades by 4.66 and by 5.15.
 On the other hand, we see that in MLE-trained models, using teacher-forcing at inference time leads to consistent BLEU score improvements over conditioning with model-generated prefixes.
-Specifically, on de\textrightarrow en the BLEU score gain is +1.95 for the LSTM model and 1.88 for the Transformer, and on vi\textrightarrow, the BLEU score increases by +2.34 and by +2.01.
+Specifically, on DE-EN the BLEU score gain is 1.95 for the LSTM model and 1.88 for the Transformer, and on VI-EN the BLEU score increases by 2.34 and by 2.01.